core-wg/core-target-attr/draft-ietf-core-target-attr.md

 RFC 8288).
 This short note introduces an IANA registry for coordinating names of target attributes when used in Constrained RESTful Environments.
+It updates the RD Parameters Registry of RFC 9176 to coordinate with this registry.

 --- middle